 Try to avoid flowering plants around playgrounds, as those can attract bugs that children may be allergic to.

 While we do enjoy the beauty that flowers have to offer, it's important to consider that playground landscapes need to create a play environment that is safe for all.
 Flowers use their vibrant color to attract pollinators, and while a butterfly may be harmless, a bee sting may not be.
 Children come to a playground to enjoy the outdoors and it's recommended to keep flowers a safe distance away so that the risk of bee stings is minimized.
 Some children are highly allergic to bee stings.

 Other types of plants to avoid choosing for playgrounds include thorny plants or plants that can produce small berries that could either be poisonous or a choking hazard.

 To make sure you're using the correct plants for a playground landscape, contact a professional landscape designer such as Master's Landscape Design to help you.

 Need help planning out your playground area's landscaping?
 Contact the pros at Master's Landscape Design.

 At Master's Landscape Design, our professional landscapers have years of experience and extensive knowledge of landscape plants.
-Our team can help you put together a landscape for your playground in Lebanon, Green Hill, Mt.
+Our team can help you put together a landscape for your playground in Lebanon, Hendersonville, Mt.
 Juliet, and nearby areas that is both attractive and safe for the children playing there.
 Contact us for your park, HOA, or residential playground landscaping needs today at (615) 288-2052!